000744210/000744210/README.md

 # Welcome To My Profile
  I wrote the following websites.
  - https://www.boolean-algebra.com
-   --- Learn boolean algebra.
+   &mdash; Learn boolean algebra.
 Insert a boolean expression into my tool and it will give detailed conversions and steps to simplify.
  - https://www.sql-practice.com
-   --- Practice SQL in the browser.
+   &mdash; Practice SQL in the browser.
 You are provided with a demo database and you are provided with a question to solve.
 Write a query to solve the problem.
  - https://www.compareminds.com
-   --- A site I wrote to learn Vue.js.
+   &mdash; A site I wrote to learn Vue.js.
 Play mental games and compare your results with the rest of the world.

 I suggest checking out my [Ajax Intercepter](https://github.com/000744210/Ajax-Intercepter) browser extension.
 It allows you to intercept all xhr/websockets/htmlform network requests.
 You can read and edit the body/headers/url or reject the packet.
 I use it to test website for vulnurabilitys.
 I have found most of my vulnurabilitys with this extension.